MUSONIC 2820 - Sound Design for Film II

 Learning & Teaching Activities

 Learning & Teaching ModesThe course structure and content is delivered through a range of classes and materials.
-Class delivery modes include a weekly seminar, and a practical workshop.
+Class delivery modes include a weekly seminar, tutorial and practical workshop.
 The classes in this course use a format where students are presented with theoretical and/ or practical content through the seminar.
-The theoretical content creates a topic framework that students will expand through discussions and practical exercises in the workshop.
+The theoretical content creates a topic framework that students will expand through discussions and exercises in the tutorial, and practically through the workshop.
 Students will also be expected to further expand the topics presented through using out-of-class resources in their own time.
 The resources will compliment, reinforce and extend the concepts presented.

 The classes provide theoretical explanations of film scoring and sound design concepts; their creative and technical application in various film styles; and their practical application in an audio post-production environment through supervised sessions using music technology.